-There are a number of different resources that are available for the student to research on the job demand, salary expectations, and employment outlook.
+There are a number of different resources that are available for the student to research on the job demand,

 Many individuals ask how much they can reasonably make as a license professional (e.g. Cosmetologist, Hair Design, Barber, Esthetician, Master Esthetician, Manicurist and Instructor).
 The answer depends on an individual choices such as working full time/part time, as an employee/self-employed, commission/salary, etc.